penumbra-zone/penumbra/docs/protocol/src/crypto/fmd/system_mapping.md

 the appropriate precision, within a grace period of 10 blocks[^1].
 Transactions with clues generated using the incorrect precision are rejected by the network.

-[^1]: This imposes an bound on the latency of signing workflows.
+[^1]: This imposes a bound on the latency of signing workflows.